komuw/naz/PITCHME.md

 ---
 #### 1. SMPP spec intro
 The SMPP protocol is designed for transfer of short messages between a Message Center(SMSC/USSD server etc) & an SMS app system.
-It's ased on exchange of request/response protocol data units(PDUs) between the client and the server over a TCP/IP network.
+It's based on exchange of request/response protocol data units(PDUs) between the client and the server over a TCP/IP network.

 ---
 #### 1.1 sequence of requests